tradetested/magento-s3/README.md

 This extension is easy to use with little configuration!
 You only need to follow a few simple steps (and one of them is simply to create a copy of your images as a precaution) to get up and running!

-### Sync all your media images
+### Sync all your media assets

-The following images are automatically saved to S3:
+The following assets are automatically saved to S3:

 * Product images
 * Generated thumbnails